 I know better… now.
-There was a time when I did have that perception, I was terrified of homeschooling because I knew that I did not have a never-ending supply of patience.
+There was a time when I had that perception.
+I was terrified of homeschooling because I knew that I did not have a never-ending supply of patience.
 I knew I’d blow my stack and somehow scar the kids for life.
 I knew I simply needed my “me time” and that there would be none if we homeschooled the twins.

-I know now how wrong I was about nearly every perception I had about homeschooling, about not having a chance for time to myself, not having “me time.”
+I know now how wrong I was about nearly every pre-conceived idea I had about homeschooling, about not having a chance for time to myself, not having “me time.”
 I think that’s what scared me the most: The inability to get away for a little while to recharge without guilt.
 I adore my family, but even a homeschool mom needs a break – I am human, even though I joke about being Wonder Woman.
-Can’t be Wonder Woman without an invisible jet.
+After all, you can’t be Wonder Woman without an invisible jet.

 Here are three ways to get guilt-free mom time:

 - Get up a bit early.

 I’ve never been much for mornings, but honestly, sometimes it’s the only way I can find time to myself.
 I love the quiet of the early morning outside, toes in the grass, birds singing, woodpeckers pecking… Currently our resident flock of green parrots is making a lot of noise, but they’re really funny to watch.
 It’s really peaceful to spend time outside without the boys running around me like maniacs.